embaldridge/grant-proposals/Postdoc-proposal.md

 I will use spatially and temporally explicit community abundance data covering a wide array of taxa.
 There is currently a diverse array of data suitable for testing, from large, publicly available datasets including birds [@BBS], plants[@fia], plankton [@plankton], and microbial [@meyer2008metagenomics] dataset, in addition to other smaller publicly available datasets [@MiscDB] and datasets that can be obtained through memoranda of understanding.

-For objective one, I will also use datasets that provide information on organismally relevant parameters at different scales, such as dispersal distance, home range sizes, maximum longevity, generation times, and geographic range size.
+I will also use datasets that provide information on organismally relevant parameters at different scales, such as dispersal distance, home range sizes, maximum longevity, generation times, and geographic range size.
+While there are pre-existing datasets for some of these parameters, the largest home-range dataset is >600 vertebrate species, a relative small subset of vertebrate diversity.
+Additional data will be collected from the literature to add to the currently available data.
-Pre-existing datasets.
-Retriever
-Geographic ranges- migratory vs. non-migratory species.

-Compiled data from the literature.
-Need for additional database.
-Database of vertebrate home ranges contains a relatively small subset of vertebrate diversity.
-I will compile additional home range data from the literature.

 **Analysis**
 While a comparative approach can be a powerful approach for addressing broad ecological questions, the data needed to address these types of questions does not lend itself well to traditional hypothetico-deductive methods [@blackburn2004method].
 Rather, I will use an information-theoretic approach   to generate simulated communities based on theoretical models, and then compare the simulated data to the empiricial data to determine which theoretical models have the best empirical support.